What’s clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 18. Transformational travel

-This newish term refers to the kind of travelling experience that literally changes your life – it should change your perceptions, and maybe your body, too.
+There are a lot of ethical terms in the realm of travel, too.
+This newish phrase refers to the kind of travelling experience that literally changes your life.
+It should change your perceptions, and maybe your body, too.
 Transformational travel experiences usually include meditation retreats, silent retreats, yoga getaways, bootcamps, or just spending time immersed in nature or spending time with indigenous people who share their wisdom and customs with you.

 Try: There are lots of incredible experiences waiting for you with eco tourism companies like Atlas Unbound, who don’t tell you where you’re going until you’re almost there, or through hotels like Inkaterra, where you can explore mystical Machu Picchu with their experienced guides.